What is an Inhalant? Understanding Risks and Treatment for Inhalants

 The short-term effects of inhalant abuse can include dizziness, lightheadedness, slurred speech, loss of coordination, hallucinations, and even unconsciousness.
 These effects typically last for a few minutes and can be extremely dangerous, especially if the individual is engaging in activities like driving or swimming while under the influence of inhalants.

 Repeated use of inhalants can lead to long-term health problems such as liver and kidney damage, brain damage, hearing loss, muscle weakness, and nerve damage.
-Chronic inhalant abuse can also result in significant cognitive and behavioral changes, leading to difficulty with memory, attention, and decision-making skills.
+Chronic inhalant abuse can also result in significant cognitive and behavioral changes; seeking a specialized inhalants rehab is the most effective way to address these neurological issues through targeted clinical therapies.
+Because these changes can be profound, seeking specialized inhalant addiction treatment is often the most effective way to address the physiological and psychological damage.
 An individual may also experience issues with their central nervous system, blood vessels, and blood flow.

 An inhalant overdose happens when an individual inhales a large amount of the substance, leading to suffocation or cardiac arrest.
 This can result in permanent brain damage or even death.